Aaron Rodgers tears Achilles tendon in New York Jets debut, is out for the season

 However, his debut came to crashing end when Bills defensive end Leonard Floyd tackled Rodgers, who was taken into the team tent and later carted off the field.
 It was later confirmed to be a torn Achilles.

+"I think they have a chance to make the playoffs, but the AFC is considerably tougher than what it once was," Smith said.

+Saleh, however, defended his team from naysayers and said there's "still a lot of faith in the locker room on the things that we can still accomplish this year."

 The Jets' next game is against the Dallas Cowboys on Sunday.
-Zack Wilson, who took over after Rodgers' exited, is expected to be the Jets' starting quarterback the rest of the season.
+Zack Wilson, who took over after Rodgers exited, will be the Jets' starting quarterback the rest of the season, Saleh said.

 for more features.